ramsy0dev/pmole/README.md

 Pmole is a library for reproducing data from a single file.
 Pmole uses `.cm` file extension to create an "origin" file that will be used to reproduce the compressed data.

-> [!NOTE]
-> The project is still in early developement, right now, compressing a directory and decompressing it will result in data being lost.

 # Installation

 You can use **pip**: